FBI’s Kavanaugh Investigation May Be Designed to Fail

-It’s been two days since Senate Republicans and President Trump agreed to allow a limited, one-week-only FBI investigation into allegations of sexual assault by Supreme Court nominee Brett Kavanaugh, and it’s still far from clear what the limitations on the investigation will actually entail, or how transparent it will be.
+It’s been two days since Senate Republicans and President Trump agreed to allow a limited, one-week-only FBI investigation into allegations of sexual assault by Supreme Court nominee Brett Kavanaugh, and “limited” has already become that investigation’s defining feature.
+It’s also not officially an investigation at all, but a background check, which means the FBI is working for the White House and following their instructions.
+Those instructions have started with boundaries, and though Trump, the White House, and GOP leaders can change what they want from the FBI, there’s a lot of confusion around what they will or won’t allow.
 CNN reports that Senate Republicans and the White House are working to keep the investigation as narrow as possible, and so far that means excluding one of Kavanaugh’s accusers, Julie Swetnick, and multiple people who might be able to corroborate the other allegations.

 That list can expand if the FBI wants to interview more people, but those requests will reportedly have to be approved by the White House, giving them and GOP leaders the power to strategically limit the investigation in order to protect Kavanaugh if they choose.
-With five days remaining in the arbitrary one-week timeframe insisted upon by Republicans, it’s looking more and more likely that the investigation will be so limited as to be almost pointless — other than giving a handful of Republican skeptics enough cover to vote for Kavanaugh.
-The nominee is now “too big to fail,” a Kavanaugh team member told Axios, further explaining that the White House has no backup plan if his nomination gets sunk.
+With five days remaining in the arbitrary one-week timeframe insisted upon by Republicans, it’s looking more and more likely that the investigation will be so limited as to be almost pointless — other than giving a handful of Senate Republican skeptics enough cover to confirm Kavanaugh.
+The nominee is now “too big to fail,” a Kavanaugh team member told Axios on Sunday, further claiming that the White House has no backup plan if his nomination gets sunk.

 Following reports from NBC News and the Wall Street Journal on Saturday that Trump and the White House were limiting the FBI’s investigation, the president tweeted on Saturday night to insist they were not.
 Instead, Trump claimed, he wanted the FBI to “interview whoever they deem appropriate, at their discretion.”
 It’s still possible that Trump will allow that, but that’s not what he, the White House, and GOP have done thus far.
-Trump commented on the issue again Sunday, and his mocking of calls for a more thorough investigation as an “obstruct and delay” tactic are unlikely to calm down the criticism.
+Trump commented on the issue again Sunday, and his mocking of calls for a more thorough investigation as an “obstruct and delay” tactic are unlikely to calm the criticism.

 Also on Sunday, Trump advisor Kellyanne Conway told CNN that the investigation “was not meant to be a fishing expedition,” while insisting that the White House trusts “the hardworking men and women of the FBI to do their jobs, and they will determine what will be included within that scope.”